DeliverMyNight: Event Set Up

 Upsell additional products

-tool is the perfect way to upsell additional items to customers during the checkout process.
+The Products tool is the perfect way to upsell additional items to customers during the checkout process.
 For example, you may be offering additional bottles of Prosecco or physical merchandise that can be bundled to your delivery packages.
 You also have the option to apply additional products to particular ticket types, allowing you to offer targeted choices to customers depending on which delivery they've selected.
-See our guide on this here
+See our guide on this here for more information.

 A crucial factor to consider when creating a successful event page focused on deliveries is to ensure that the process of ordering is made clear to the customer so that they are confident in their decision to purchase and know what the next steps will be.
 Adding information to the event description which the customer will read before purchasing is a great way to summarise this, and you can also add important details to these key sections: